haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-03-31 aMSE 0.0.25 Modified calcpopC througout to allow for SA’s harvest strategy and fleetdynamics.

 - 2022-12-14 aMSE 0.0.24 Lots of minor edits and modifications aimed at improving the comparison of scenarios.